Dr Ana Tominc (PhD) is a Reader in the Media, Communication and Performing Arts division at Queen Margaret University, Edinburgh.

 - Activities & Awards

 My research interests are focused on food and communication broadly.
-I have published in the areas of food, lifestyle and class; food and early television in Europe; food and neo-Nazism on Youtube; and food in socialist Yugoslavia.
-My forthcoming edited collection (Routledge, 2021) explores food and cooking on early TV in Europe, presenting nine European contexts of the 1950s and 1960 through genres such as travelog, cooking show and TV food competition, and, for the first time, demonstrating the role of early television in development of the European postwar foodways.
+I have published in the areas of food media, lifestyle and class; food media, anti-Semitism, national identity, and populism; early food television in Europe; and especially focusing on food media in socialist Yugoslavia.
+My recent edited collection (Routledge, 2022) explores food and cooking on early TV in Europe, presenting nine European contexts of the 1950s and 1960 through genres such as travelog, cooking show and TV food competition, and, for the first time, demonstrating the role of early television in development of the European postwar foodways.

 Affiliations/Memberships to Other Organisations:

 - Association for the Study of Food and Society (ASFS)

 - British Association for Slavonic and East European Studies (BASEES)